-Ryan Naylor built his shipping container home for around $110,000 in Asheville, North Carolina.
+Ryan Naylor built his beautiful shipping container home in Asheville, North Carolina.
 Below is our interview with him, where he shared some great insights and details from his project.

 My ex-partner and I wanted to build our home out of as many reused and re-purposed materials as possible.
 We wanted to have as little an impact on the environment as we could with the construction of our home.
 We just happened to stumble across the idea of using shipping containers while searching for other homes that reused materials in construction.

 We decided to build the home out of shipping containers because it uses less energy to re-purpose them than to recycle them (melt them down and remold the metal into something else).
 They are also really cool looking and add a fun industrial feel to the home.
 They are metal so we can use magnets all over the walls and they are almost indestructible.
 We also thought it would be cool to build the first shipping container home right here in my hometown!

 We planned and designed the architecture of the home over six months.
 It took that amount of time to come up with the finances to actually invest in engineering and construction and to purchase the land.
 Once we bought the land and started on construction, it took us exactly one year to build the home.

 - Labor and materials for construction – around $80,000

 - Containers – around $2,500 each + $700 each for shipping